cagix/pandoc-lecture/README.md

 	hugo $(HUGO_ARGS)
 ```

-_Note_: Since Hugo version 0.110.0, the configuration file for Hugo is supposed to have the name `hugo.yaml` (see also https://gohugo.io/getting-started/configuration/#hugotoml-vs-configtoml).
+_Note_: Since Hugo version 0.110.0, the configuration file for Hugo is supposed to be named `hugo.yaml` (see also https://gohugo.io/getting-started/configuration/#hugotoml-vs-configtoml).
 However, since this name is also already being used for the Pandoc default file for pre-processing Markdown files (`defaults/hugo.yaml`), there would be a naming conflict.
 Therefore, in the example [Programming Methods/PM Lecture/Makefile](https://github.com/Programmiermethoden/PM-Lecture/blob/master/Makefile), another file name is used for the Hugo configuration (`hugo_conf.yaml`) and then explicitly set as a parameter for Hugo in the Makefile (`--config hugo_conf.yaml`).

 ## Using locally: Native installation